teambit/bit/README.md

 However, sharing code and tracking changes between projects and team members can quickly become very painful and generate a lot of overhead.

-Bit works with Git and NPM to simplify and improve this workflow, providing the speed and efficiency of copy-pasting while keeping shared code easily tracked and managed.
+Bit works with Git and NPM to make it easy to share code and manage changes across multiple repositories, with greater discoverability and less overhead.
+Its workflow provides the speed and efficiency of copy-pasting, while still keeping everything tracked and managed.

 Bit is a collaborative open source project, actively maintained by a venture-backed team and used by different organizations and OSS communities.